mrfearless/APISearch-Plugin-x86/release/APISearch-readme.txt

 Notes
 -----

+- 03/08/2016 Added fix for registered commands using C prototype, otherwise they crashed
 - 26/06/2016 Updated x64dbg SDK for masm to version 1.0.0.3 and recompiled plugin.
 - 01/03/2016 Updated x64dbg SDK for masm to version 1.0.0.2 and recompiled plugin.
 - Added function APISearchLoadMenuIcon to load png resource image as raw bytes